 My teaching draws together personal and professional experience of aggressive and violent situations alongside concepts drawn from the written works of some of the other leading authorities in the field, insights from law enforcement and close protection, as well as research of the regular reports produced by agencies such as the UK Home Office, Cardiff University’s Violence in Society Research Group, and the FBI.
-With nearly twenty five years of experience of teaching in the field of martial arts and self protection I’ve had the privilege of teaching seminars in the UK, the USA, Canada and Europe.
+With over twenty five years of experience of teaching in the field of martial arts and self protection I’ve had the privilege of teaching seminars in the UK, the USA, Canada and Europe.

 Starting from a Shotokan base, early cross-training in Steelwire Mantis and years of Aikido training whet my appetite for exploring self-protection, karate and kata bunkai in greater depth.
 I was awarded my first black belt in Shotokan Karate in 1995 by the late Shihan Roger Hall.
 I’ve been lucky to have the opportunity to cross-train and be influenced by a wide range of great martial artists and subject matter specialists in diverse fields in different countries.

 I have been humbled by the popularity of my books across North and South America, the UK, Europe, India and Japan.
 In the past I shared my ideas as a regular columnist for Traditional Karate Magazine (2005-8) and the ezine Jissen, and in interviews with Combat Magazine (2005) and Martial Arts Planet.